Millhouse Capital ready to raise Hypo Balkans offer

-VIENNA London-based investment group Millhouse Capital said it was ready in principle to pay 500 million euros (396.68 million pounds) for nationalised Austrian lender Hypo Alpe Adria's [HAABI.UL] Balkans network, raising the stakes in the sale process.
+VIENNA, July 29 London-based investment group Millhouse Capital said it was ready in principle to pay 500 million euros ($672 million) for nationalised Austrian lender Hypo Alpe Adria's Balkans network, raising the stakes in the sale process.

 Millhouse, owned by German businessman Ralf Dodt, also said on Tuesday it could help protect Austrian taxpayers by providing 1 billion euros in guarantees for loans Hypo had made, and that it intended to keep the Balkans business intact.